bencline1/Allpix_GaAs/doc/usermanual/faq.md

     A more elaborate example for a data analysis script can be found in the `tools` directory of the repository and in Section [sec:root~a~nalysis~m~acros] of this user manual.
-Scripts written in both and in Python are provided.
+Scripts written in both C++ and in Python are provided.

 How can I convert data from the ROOTObject format to other formats?
 :   Since the ROOTObject format is the native format of Allpix², the